primeanetwork/primea-whitepaper/README.md

   Sophia’s strategic marketing leadership drives global brand awareness and community engagement.
 Her extensive experience in both traditional and digital markets positions Primea Network at the forefront of asset‑backed blockchain finance.

 ### Advisory Board
 Our advisory board is composed of industry experts and thought leaders who provide strategic guidance and help shape the long‑term vision of Primea Network.
 This advisory board will be elected by governance voting when governance becomes live.
 Also, the election period will be also voted on if 6 months, 1 year or 2 years.
-The advisory Board can be removed every month by a comunnity vote via governance.
+The advisory Board can be removed every month by a community vote via governance.

----
+⋯

 ## 11. Legal, Compliance, and Risk Management

 Primea Network is committed to operating a secure, transparent platform that adheres to global financial regulations.
 Our comprehensive legal framework is designed to protect our users, investors, and the project from potential liabilities.

-**Regulatory Compliance:**
+### Regulatory Compliance
 - We implement rigorous KYC and AML procedures to ensure a trustworthy platform.
 - Regular independent audits and continuous monitoring guarantee that our technology meets stringent regulatory standards.

-**Risk Management:**
+### Risk Management
 - **Technological Security:** Advanced encryption, smart contract audits, and continuous vulnerability assessments protect user data and financial transactions.
 - **Market Stability:** Our asset-backed tokens help mitigate volatility, though inherent risks persist.
 - **Disaster Recovery:** Robust contingency plans and disaster recovery protocols are in place to address unforeseen challenges.

-**Legal Disclaimers:**
+### Legal Disclaimers
 - **No Investment Advice:** This document and all associated communications are for informational purposes only and do not constitute investment advice, financial recommendations, or a solicitation to buy or sell any securities.
 - **Forward-Looking Statements:** Statements contained herein that express expectations or forecasts regarding future events are forward-looking statements.
 Actual results may differ materially due to market conditions, regulatory changes, and other risks.
 - **Risk Disclosure:** Investments in digital assets and blockchain technologies carry inherent risks, including the potential loss of principal.
 Past performance is not indicative of future results.